todd-lers/about/internal.md

   The following is a checklist of key things to do and documents for new members of the group:
   - Get a LabArchives account for experimental write-ups (invite from Mat Todd)
   - Get a Slack account for group communication (invite from Mat Todd)
-  - Get a ChemInventory account for chemical inventory management (invite from Dana Klug)
+  - Get a ChemInventory account for chemical inventory management (invite from postdoc)
-  - Join G25 MS Team (invite from Dana Klug)
+  - Join the G25 MS Team (invite from Dana Klug)
   - Get authorisation to use myFinance to order chemicals/etc. (ask Mat Todd and John Day)
   - Organise and complete NMR training (see Emmanuel Samuel) -- click <a href="./docs/Onboarding/NMR Application Form.doc" download>here</a> to download the NMR application form (also fill out the section on Mass Spectrometry to submit samples for HRMS)
   - Organise and complete LCMS training (see senior group member/postdoc) -- see below for guides on LCMS usage
-  - Organise and complete the lab safety induction (see Geoff Wells)
+  - Organise and complete the lab safety induction (see Geoff Wells or Jamie Leitch)
   - Familiarise yourself with Risk Assessment forms for conducting reactions (on MS Teams)
   - Complete the Out of Hours form (get it signed by Mat Todd) -- click <a href="./docs/Onboarding/Out of Hours Form.docx" download>here</a> to download the Out of Hours form